Maglić (mountain): Geography

 The rich forests on the mountainside consist of the Perućica forest, a protected reserve within the Sutjeska National Park, which is the oldest and one of the two last remaining primeval forests in Europe.
 The northwestern slope has thick coniferous and beech trees up to elevation 1600 m, while in the other directions the hill slopes are very steep, barren and rocky.
 Pastures are found at elevations above 1600 m in the plateaus.
 The mountain peak is accessible through the park and is visited by mountaineers and nature lovers.
 Most of the routes to the peak require two days of hiking.
 Mountaineering access to the summit of the Maglić massif is only from the southern side, which has rich vegetation of grass and mountain pine.
-From the top of the peak, are scenic vistas of Volujak, Bioč, Trnovačko Lake, Durmitor (in Montenegro), apart from the Bosnian mountains in the north and northwestern direction which can be seen.
+From the top of the peak, are scenic vistas of Volujak, Bioč, Trnovačko Lake, Durmitor, apart from the Bosnian mountains in the north and northwestern direction which can be seen.